weiaun96/weiaun96/README.md

 - 👋 Hello, my name is Wei Aun from Malaysia.
-Currently a data analyst in Malaysia :)
+Currently working as a data analyst in financial industry :)
 - 👀 I’m interested in finding stories and insights behind data!
 - 🌱 I know Python and SQL, and currently learning about quant finance